Jurgita Dronina: Career

-In 2010, after she had again performed the role of Kitri as a guest artist in Amsterdam, artistic director Ted Brandsen was so impressed he offered her a contract with the Dutch National Ballet.
+In 2010, after she had again performed the role of Kitri as a guest artist in Amsterdam, artistic director Ted Brandsen was so impressed he offered her a principal contract with the Dutch National Ballet.
 As she was looking for a broader variety of works, she accepted the position.
-In 2011, she received the Dutch Zwaan (swan) award for her Aurora in The Sleeping Beauty.

-In 2015, after Dronina contacted Karen Kain, the director of the National Ballet of Canada, she joined the company as a principal dancer.
+In 2015, after Dronina contacted Karen Kain, the director of the National Ballet of Canada to join the company as a principal dancer.
 Dronina said she made the move as she wanted to have a good balance between classical works and new productions, and she believed Toronto is more suitable for her family.
-In 2017, after dancing Mary Skeaping's Giselle with the English National Ballet as a guest artist, she joined the company as a lead principal, but remained a principal dancer at the National Ballet of Canada.
-She spent her first six months with the English National Ballet in London, but then settled in Toronto.
-In 2020, the English national Ballet announced that Dronina will not return to the company in the 2020–21 season, but confirmed Dronina will continue to perform in Canada.
+In 2017, after dancing Mary Skeaping's Giselle with the English National Ballet as a guest artist, she joined the company as a Lead Principal Dancer, but remained a Principal Dancer at the National Ballet of Canada.
+She shared her time between London's English National Ballet, and Toronto's National Ballet Of Canada from 2018 to 2020, but as COVID-19 pandemic hit, she settled in Toronto.
+In 2020, The English National Ballet announced that Dronina will not return to the company in the 2020–21 season, but confirmed Dronina will continue to dance with The National Ballet of Canada.

+Dronina gave her final performance with the National Ballet of Canada in Giselle on 24 November 2024.
+On 6 January 2025 her appointment as artistic director of the Lithuanian National Ballet was announced.

-Dronina was a resident guest principal with Hong Kong Ballet between 2015 and 2017, which was directed by Onne.
-She had host and danced in a gala in Lithuania, her home country.
-She was awarded the Knight's Crosses of the Order for Merits to Lithuania in 2018.
-The same year on October 25 she was awarded the Baltic Assembly Prize for the Arts.
+Dronina was a resident guest principal with Hong Kong Ballet between 2015 and 2017, under direction of Madeleine Onne.
+She had host and danced in an International Ballet Star gala in Lithuania, for the 90th.
+Anniversary of Lithuanian National Ballet.

+In 2023 Featured as one of the main characters alongside Karen Kain in “Swan Song” Documentary Series and Feature Film (TIFF) & (BFI London) by CBC, Canada.

+In 2020/2021 she was named the most influential person in Arts and Culture to Lithuania in a Governmental Yearbook of Lithuania.